pal404blog/pal404blog.github.io/_posts/2022-06-22-hate-crypto.md

 >4.
 Investment: Investing in crypto can be a way to make money, but it’s risky.
 Invest only what you can afford to lose.
 Look for coins with a good team, product, and long-term prospects.

 >5.
-Bounty programs: Many crypto projects have bounty programs that pay participants5.
 Bounty programs: Many crypto projects have bounty programs that pay participants